microsoft/AzureSearch_JFK_Files/README.md

 These instructions will help you have your own version of the JFK files demo running in Azure in about 20 minutes, with most of that time being provisioning/deployment time.

 ### Prerequisites
-1. An Azure Subscription you can access and deploy resources too.
+1. An Azure Subscription you can access and deploy resources to.
     1. Note that this demo does not work properly on the free tier of these resources, and you will incur charges for resources provisioned during this demo for as long as they are provisioned.
 For an estimation of cost, reference the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 2. [Visual Studio 2017](https://www.visualstudio.com/downloads/) with [Azure Developer Tools](https://azure.microsoft.com/en-us/tools/) enabled.
 The free community edition will work fine.
 3. Basic familiarity with using the [Azure Portal](https://portal.azure.com) and cloning and compiling code from github.